temple-geography/GUS-5073-Geovisualization/README.md

 3. Basics of Python programing

+## Week 4.
+Creating Basic graphics and create maps with different projections

-4. Create a simple graph using Python
+1. Create a simple graph using Python

+2. Create Maps with different projections